 5. Review financial aid award letter

 After receiving an electronic copy of the Free Application for Financial Student Aid (FAFSA), the UAA Office of Financial Aid will send an award letter to eligible students within a few weeks, unless missing requirements are recorded on UAOnline.
 New students will be mailed one physical copy of the award letter, whereas returning students will be sent award letters through their preferred e-mail addresses only.

 Be sure to read the UAA Financial Aid Policies website carefully, as it contains important information about financial aid policies and regulations.

 6. Accept or decline award offers

 - Log in to UAOnline to accept or decline any Federal Student Loans that have been offered.
 Students may accept a portion of the loans they have been offered; they do not need to accept the full amounts.
-Having difficulty accepting awards?
-Refer to detailed instructions on how to accept awards.

 - Pell Grant and other scholarships or grants, are automatically accepted on behalf of the student.
 This money is free to eligible students.

 7. Added Instructions for Federal Student and/or Parent Loan Borrowers